near/docs/docs/2.develop/contracts/storage.md

 Each contract has its own state (storage), which **only they can modify** but [anyone can see](../../4.tools/cli.md#near-view-state-near-view-state).

-Contract's store all their data in a key-value storage.
+A contract stores all its data in a `key-value` storage.
 This however is abstracted from you by the SDK through [serialization](./serialization.md).

 :::info
 Contracts [pay for their storage](#storage-cost) by locking part of their balance.
 Currently it costs **~1 Ⓝ** to store **100KB**